bkcastro/Sketchbook/README.md

 ## Creative process

 What is a creative process?
-An iterative process of generating ideas, developing them, and brining them to life.
+An iterative process of generating ideas, developing them, and bringing them to life.

 Sketchbook makes use of a process called [ZettleKasten](https://en.wikipedia.org/wiki/Zettelkasten) invented by Nkilas Luhman.
 But instead of taking notes on a concept or idea we create a **Sketch**.